Here are some common and frequently asked questions

 Water Softening Questions

-Chemical feed/metering pumps are used for a variety of purposes.
-The most common uses are for pH neutralization through the injection of potassium/sodium carbonate or iron, manganese and odor reduction through the injection of chlorine.
-For chemical feed pumps to be effective, proper contact time must be achieved with the domestic water and the solution being injected.
-This is usually accomplished via an additional storage tank also known as a retention or contact tank.
+Chemical feed/metering pumps are used for various purposes.
+The most common uses are pH neutralization through the injection of potassium/sodium carbonate or iron, manganese, and odor reduction through chlorine injection.
+For chemical feed pumps to be effective, proper contact time must be achieved between the domestic water and the solution being injected.
+This is usually accomplished via an additional storage tank, also known as a retention or contact tank.

 Reverse Osmosis Systems